kasiabadio/oop-programming-java/README.md

     - 2. Second exercise was about working with CSV files, comparing values and returning maximum, minimum or average values.
 There was mostly weather data.
 Project folders: ParsingExportData, ParsingWeatherData.

     - 3. Third exercise was also about working with CSV files, working with DirectoryResource and FileResource.
 Project folder: BabiesNames.

+    - 4. Fourth exercise was about converting images to grayscale and inverting colors.
+Project folders: BatchGrayscaleImages, ImageInversion.

 ## 4. Technologies
 * Java